 the business open in the subdivision: Mike Greer North Canterbury, G.J.
 Gardner

-Homes, Compass Homes, David Magill Builders, Signature Homes, Versatile
+Homes, Compass Homes, Platinum Homes, Signature Homes, Versatile

 The street names are all named after prominent people within the area – including the old farm owners’ names, and names of the developers.

 The retail village holds 15 shops and approximately 10 offices.
-Future plans include `wings’ to either side of the current retail building, of which there are now five shops available for lease on the South Side – this is still in planning stages.
-The retail village is owned by Silverstream Shopping Centre.
+Future plans include ‘wings’ to either side of the current retail building, of which the South Side is almost complete with five shops available for lease.

 In 2016 an independent building company surveyor found irregularities with the 2012 temporary benchmarks which suggested there were homes which had been built with floor heights lower than the requirements.